python-lml/lml/docs/source/plugin_tutorial.rst

 Line 7 tell lml that here are the dictionary keys to look up class 'Boost'.

 That's all you need to write a built-in plugin.
-Before I end this sub section, let me emphasize that 'robotchef.robot_cusisine' was loaded by the call to `scan_plugins` method, which we discussed in previous section.
+Before I end this sub section, let me emphasize that 'robotchef.robot_cuisine' was loaded by the call to `scan_plugins` method, which we discussed in previous section.
 At the line 3 in `robotchef.__init__.py` declared 'robotchef.robot_cuisine' as white listed package.